-In summary, our contributions are threefold: \begin{itemize}[leftmargin=*] \item We formally define Semantic Frame Interpolation as a novel generative in-betweening paradigm that enables customized intermediate content generation under more challenging control conditions, significantly expanding the diversity of producible outputs. \item We propose SemFi, a novel framework for SFI, introducing Mixture-of-LoRA for adaptive generation.
-It achieves better performance on arbitrary frame counts while maintaining precise control. \item We introduce SFI-300K, the first large-scale dataset for SFI, featuring 300k diverse clips with rich annotations.
+In summary, our contributions are threefold: \begin{itemize} \item We formally define semantic frame interpolation as a novel generative inbetweening paradigm that enables customized intermediate content generation under more challenging control conditions, significantly expanding the diversity of producible outputs. \item We propose SemFi, a novel framework for SFI, introducing Mixture-of-LoRA for adaptive generation.
+It achieves better performance across a wide range of frame counts while maintaining precise control. \item We introduce SFI-300K, the first large-scale dataset for SFI, featuring 300K diverse clips with rich annotations.
 The accompanying SFIBench provides standardized evaluation across fidelity, coherence, and instruction adherence at varying generation lengths. \end{itemize}